kaikai581/kaikais-git-blog/_posts/2018-11-06-mixture-model-with-kda.md

 ### Linear Discriminant Analysis

-A less model dependence way to estimate the wrong sign component is to fit a mixture model to data.
+A less model-dependent way to estimate the wrong sign component is to fit a mixture model to data.
 Of course one can construct a parametric mixture model in the ten dimensional space.
 However, this could be very formidable mathematically and computationally.
 Fortunately, statisticians have considered such kind of problems for a long time, and a method called Linear Discriminant Analysis (LDA) was developed and has been used as a means of dimensionality reduction in many areas.

 ### References